bloomberg/selekt/README.md

 ## Security Vulnerability Reporting

-If you believe you have identified a security vulnerability in this project, please send email to the project team at opensource@bloomberg.net, detailing the suspected issue and any methods you've found to reproduce it.
+If you believe you have identified a security vulnerability in this project, please send an email to the project team at opensource@bloomberg.net, detailing the suspected issue and any methods you've found to reproduce it.

 Please do NOT open an issue in the GitHub repository, as we'd prefer to keep vulnerability reports private until